manuvarkey/GElectrical/docs/introduction.md

 ## General

-GElectrical is a graphical frontend to pandapower for power supply simulation and analysis with emphasis on electrical distribution and utilisation networks.
+GElectrical is a free and opensource electrical system analysis software for LV/MV electrical distribution networks.
 Following features are currently implemented.

 * Schematic capture.
 * Pandapower network generation from schematic.